 The race or challenge prologues are compulsory seeding events before the respective runs.
 The prologue is compulsory, and how you run it will depend entirely on your intentions on race day.
 If you want to start in the first group (of 24) and have a chance at a podium place, you will need to run the prologue hard.

 The 4-point-something km route we ran was awesome – and had a little bit of everything in it.
-Pebbles, single track, technical rocks and one massive climb, all of which gave us a good taste of what to expect come race day.
-I chose to run the prologue fairly easily and placed in the top 60 which meant I got out fairly early in the morning and ran with people close to my strength and ability, which made a big difference.
+Pebbles, single track, technical rocks, and one massive climb, all of which gave us a good taste of what to expect come race day.
+I chose to run the prologue fairly easily and placed in the top 60, which meant I got out somewhat early in the morning and ran with people close to my strength and ability, which made a big difference.

 I did, and as much as I was flat broken at the end, it was one hell of an experience that I will never forget.

 If you want to race it and need more info, let me know, and I’ll put you in touch with the right people.
 If you are racing and want my very unqualified amateur input, drop me a line, and I’ll help as best I can.
 But whatever you do, don’t quit.
 It is ALWAYS worth it at the end.